evant/JobSchedulerCompat/README.md

 no guarantees that this will not run down your battery or cause your device to explode.

+## Help needed
+After building this, I've discovered that I really don't have the interest in maintaining it.
+It still requires significant work to get into a production-quality state.
+And above all, it needs significant work monitoring battery usage and finding the optimal strategies between battery usage and running jobs in a timely manner.
+If anyone is interested, I'll gladly answer any question about implementation details and what needs to be fixed.
+I won't however, spend time tracking down bugs.

 ### Gradle
 ```groovy
 compile 'me.tatarka.support:jobscheduler:0.1.1'